 Emily Chan, photo ©Marie-Lisette Cropp

-To celebrate the Year of the Ox this Lunar New Year, we have teamed up with Emily Xin Xin Chan, a talented chef in both Chinese and Western culinary, to tease your taste buds with three signature recipes.
+To celebrate the Year of the Rabbit this Lunar New Year, we have teamed up with Emily Xin Xin Chan, a talented chef in both Chinese and Western culinary, to tease your taste buds with three signature recipes.

 Emily was born and raised in Swindon by very traditional Chinese parents.
 She grew up speaking only Cantonese and following Chinese traditions at home.
 Emily spent a lot of time in her parents’ Chinese takeaway shop during her teenage years, and soon mastered the art of cooking and everything on the menu.